 Tip #6: Get Phone-Free Time

-We all want to stay informed at the moment so we know the latest about covid-19.
+We all want to stay informed at the moment so we know the latest about COVID-19.
 However, it’s easy to get sucked in, overwhelmed and feel more anxious when you’re being inundated with news, social media, and other digital noise.
 Make sure you put your phone down, at least for a while.
 Your brain will thank you.

 Read a book, go for a walk, talk to someone, journal, learn to knit, do a puzzle, play a board game – whatever it is, take a moment away from Twitter.
+The memes will still be there when you get back.

 Tip #7: Do Breathing Exercises